Hefei student protests

-2003 Hefei Student Protests, also known as 一七事件 (the January 7th incident), were protests started on January 7, 2003 in Hefei, Anhui by students from the Hefei University of Technology.
-These protests were the People's Republic of China's largest student protests since the Tiananmen Square protests of 1989.
+2003 Hefei Student Protests, also known as The January 7th incident (一七事件), were protests started on January 7, 2003 in Hefei, Anhui by students from the Hefei University of Technology.
+These protests were the People's Republic of China's largest student protests since the 1989 Tiananmen Square protests and massacre.

 Background

 At around 7:30 pm on January 6, 2003, at the intersection of Tunxi and Xuancheng Rd (near the southern entrance to the Hefei University of Technology), there was a car accident that caused the injury of three female students.
 Two of the students, English and Commerce joint majors at Hefei University, died from the accident (the former, An Ruifang, died from a cracked skull), and the third student was seriously injured.

 In the afternoon of January 7, 2003, an influential newspaper in Anhui Province called the Xinan Evening Post (新安晚报) published a controversial article saying that the students were victims to a driver who had overrun a red light.
 Authorities also initially claimed that the accident was the victims' fault.
 These roused dissatisfaction amongst the students at the university, which was a cause of the protests afterwards.